Cricket in the Cayman Islands: History

 Being a British overseas territory for many centuries, it can be assumed that cricket was played in the early 1800s, as it was in the West Indies.
 It first became organised in the Cayman Islands from 1940 and was contested between the districts of West Bay and George Town.
-By the 1970 the game became structured and more organised, starting with 5 teams and the construction of the Smith Road Oval.
+By 1970, the game became structured and more organised, starting with 5 teams and the construction of the Smith Road Oval.
 The rapid growth of the economy of the Cayman Islands saw many expatriates move to the islands, with them came many people from cricketing nations who helped to fuel a growth in the sport on the islands.

 In 1997, the Cayman Islands were admitted to the International Cricket Council as an Affiliate member.
 In 2000 they made their debut in international cricket in the Americas Cricket Cup, where they finished 4th and gained their first international victory over Argentina.
 In the same year the Cayman Islands became the first Affiliate to play List A cricket when they took part in the 2000/01 Red Strip Bowl competition.
 In 2002, they gained Associate membership of the International Cricket Council.
-By 2005 they were taking part in the ICC Intercontinental Cup, where the Cayman Islands made their debut in first-class cricket against Bermuda and later against Canada.
+By 2005, they were taking part in the ICC Intercontinental Cup, where the Cayman Islands made their debut in first-class cricket against Bermuda and later against Canada.
 The team lost both matches heavily and has not appeared in first-class cricket since.

 Since then the Cayman Islands have dropped rapidly down the cricketing pyramid of the World Cricket League and will now take part in the 2012 ICC World Cricket League Division Five.